ejmichaud/feature-geometry/README.md

 # feature-geometry
-Code for "The Geometry of Concepts: Sparse Autoencoder Feature Structure"
+Code for "The Geometry of Concepts: Sparse Autoencoder Feature Structure": https://arxiv.org/abs/2410.19750